planetsizecpu/Cave-In/README.md

 Official sound support is not available at this time, (you're already aware that Red is alpha stage) so no sound is provided by now.
 I remember the sound effects & melody [Turkey in the Straw](https://www.youtube.com/watch?v=Vr8QnkTwT_w) (ice cream truck song melody), some day music & sound will be available in Red and we could enjoy much more.

+REQUIREMENTS NONE, just click on the executable file for your OS, but:

-To run the game you need the [Red](https://www.red-lang.org/p/download.html) toolchain in your path, just download/unpack the files & folders and click on cave.red file. **Yes it runs on interpreter, that's only part of the magic on Red-lang**, otherwise you can compile your exe with `red -r -t [target OS] cave.red` or if you trust me, click on cave executable file (not tested on Mac & Linux).
+To run the game on interpreter, you need the [Red](https://www.red-lang.org/p/download.html) toolchain in your path, just download/unpack the files & folders and click on cave.red file. **Yes it runs on interpreter, that's only part of the magic on Red-lang**, otherwise you can compile your exe with `red -r -t [target OS] cave.red`.

 Whatever your OS is, you need to have the source/executable file in the main game folder to run the game.

 Meet us at the [Red forums](https://gitter.im/red/red) and ask whatever you want to ask, here is the Red dev team ready for answer, and of course me too.
 Have fun! 😉